-SF Otago Branch ProfileBased in Dunedin, SF Otago run three distinct and original operations: Fieldworker Services, the Tapestry Clubhouse and Simply the Best op-shop.
+SF Otago Branch ProfileBased in Dunedin, SF Otago run two distinct and original operations: Fieldworker Services and the Tapestry Clubhouse.

-Wayne Marshall (Team Leader), Sandra Habershon and Rebecca Shaw make up SF Otago’s dedicated fieldworker team, providing information, advocacy and education to service users and their families.
+Wayne Marshall (Team Leader), Sharon Hardwick and Sharon Ferguson make up SF Otago’s dedicated fieldworker team, providing information, advocacy and education to service users and their families.
 The team also offers useful information about mental illness and treatment options, accommodation, medications, relevant legislation and regional mental health services.

 The Fieldwork Team run monthly support meetings in Dunedin and a coffee morning in Balclutha, and we have an extensive library of useful books and DVDs.

 Tapestry Clubhouse provides support for people with mental illness, in an informal yet productive ‘clubhouse’ environment and is strongly based around a typical work-ordered day.
-The clubhouse is managed by Bernie Aitken and a team of skilled facilitators but run by members themselves.
+The clubhouse is managed by Jo Frew and a team of skilled facilitators but run by members themselves.
 In 2006, Tapestry Clubhouse received accreditation from the International Clubhouse Centre for Development (ICCD).